 Scoreplay: 45 player downloads / 566 media assets added to platform

 ‘ScorePlay has been such a valuable addition to our Marketing & Comms efforts.
 It's hands down, some of the best client services of any company we worked with.
 A must for anyone in the market.’ - Jackie Maynard, Senior Director of Communications, Orlando City

 A media hub like ScorePlay not only allows real time content creation during games but acts as a dynamic tool that helps every internal team work more efficiently and faster every day, and is the absolute best way to share photos and videos with a group of athletes and foster sports engagement.
 With our AI, photos and videos are shared directly to partners and athletes, this means they are instantly accessible.
 Saving time not only means that you are getting more from every creative asset in your MAM library but you’re also actively spending more time on creating the best possible assets to amplify your brand.
 Every ScorePlay user can easily browse the photos or videos they need and incorporate them seamlessly into whatever story they are crafting.
 Storytelling simplified and collaborative photo sharing made easy.

-Start your 14-day free trial today to supercharge your workflows.
+Start your 14-day free trial today to supercharge your live media workflows.